Sixth Form General Studies

 The King Edward’s Sixth Form General Studies program was created to enhance the student’s experience of school, exposing them to new ideas and skills, without adding to their workload.
 Our program consists of two parts; Open Forum is essentially a program of presentations and Foundation Studies is a series of short, largely practical, courses.

 Open Forum is compulsory for all sixth formers.
 All Lower Sixth students also attend Foundation Studies whereas only those students studying three A2 levels, rather than four, are required to attend Foundation Studies in the Upper Sixth year.
-As an alternative to Foundation Studies students in the Upper Sixth may choose to work towards the Extended Project qualification or an Asset Language qualification in Mandarin Chinese.
+As an alternative to Foundation Studies students in the Upper Sixth may choose to work towards the Extended Project qualification throughout the autumn term (and enter the FS program in the spring).